redox-os/website/content/news/this-month-250131.md

 +++

 Redox OS is a Unix-like general-purpose microkernel-based operating system written in Rust.
-(Month) was a very exciting month for Redox!
+January was a very exciting month for Redox!
 Here's all the latest news.

 ## Donate to Redox